Senior FELINE CARE FAQs

 What You Can do to Help Your Pet’s Mental Health

 Helping your pet sleep at night is critical.
 Establish a bedtime routine that may include a late trip outside for elimination, a massage and quiet time settling into a comfortable area.
-Most dogs prefer to be with family members but some prefer to rest alone.
+Most pets prefer to be with family members but some prefer to rest alone.
 Quiet, soothing music may help calm pets, and a night light may help with vision problems in dark spaces.
 Pheromones (such as Adaptil for dogs, Feliway for cats) may ease anxiety and promote a feeling of well-being.
 Melatonin, when combined with a predictable nighttime routine, may help create a normal nighttime sleep cycle.

 For anxiety, a ThunderShirt may help the pet feel comforted.
 Pheromone sprays and collars can calm anxious pets.
 Keep a nightlight on, and keep your senior in a safe, comfortable place.
 Avoid leaving your senior pet at home unattended for long periods of time.
 Supplements and diets are available for cognitive disorders that may ease the severity of signs.